 Have you ever heard of a book on economic thought which was turned into a successful and popular theater piece?
 Tomas Sedlacek’s debut has achieved nothing less.
-After 80 showings across Czechoslovakia in less than a year, it keeps selling out the National Theater in Prague.
+After 80 showings across Czech and Slovak republic in less than a year, it keeps selling out the National Theater in Prague.

 GOOD AND EVIL ON STAGE